-The material must not be infectious, poisonous, or otherwise prohibited under the federal Transportation of Dangerous Goods Act, Food & Drugs Act or any other applicable law.
-If permitted for mailing, the material (e.g., blood specimens [human and animal], spinal fluid, pathological specimens and culture specimens [e.g. urine, sputum, and swabs]) must meet the packaging and other applicable requirements.
-For more information on biological specimens, see Section 3.2.1 Suggestions for how to package and wrap items of ABCs of Mailing.
+The material must not be infectious, poisonous, or otherwise prohibited under the Transportation of Dangerous Goods Act, Food & Drugs Act or any other applicable law.
+If permitted for mailing, the material (e.g., blood specimens [human and animal], spinal fluid, pathological specimens and culture specimens [e.g. urine, sputum, and swabs]) must meet the packaging and labelling requirements.
+For requirements on biological specimens, see Section 220.127.116.11 Liquid and dry patient specimens (human or animal) of ABCs of Mailing.

 Fish, game, meat, fruit, vegetables or other perishable items must be properly prepared and meet applicable requirements for mailing (see Section 3.2.1 Suggestions for how to package and wrap items of ABCs of Mailing).